The Benefits of a Central AC Unit

 Clean the Condenser Unit

-A condenser unit that is dirty will hinder air flow, decrease system efficiency, and increase the cost of energy.
-To prevent the accumulation of debris and dirt switch off the power supply to your compressor unit before you begin cleaning.
-Then with a garden hose, gently wash the fan blades and coil fins to remove dirt, twigs, leaves, and other debris.
-After washing the blades, wipe them clean with a towel and spray for sanitation.
-It is also recommended to straighten any bent fins that might result from winds, or other weather conditions.
+A condenser that is dirty will decrease air flow, decrease the efficiency of your system and increase the cost of energy.
+To prevent a build-up of dirt and other debris switch off the power to the compressor unit prior to when you begin cleaning.
+Then, with a garden hose and a rag, gently clean the blades and coil fins of your fan to eliminate dirt leaves, twigs and twigs.
+After washing using a paper towel and a spray of sanitation to clean and disinfect the fan blades.
+Also, straighten any bent fins that could have been caused by the wind or other weather conditions.

 Line Sets

-If your central air conditioner has been in use for more than 10 years, it is recommended to engage a professional to check the line sets.
-These are the copper tubes that connect the indoor evaporator coil and the outdoor compressor and condenser.
-The lines are a conduit for refrigerant and any cracks or rust could cause leaks that can result in low cooling and costly cost of energy.
+If your central air conditioner is over 10 years old, you must have a professional inspect the line sets, the copper tubes connecting the indoor air conditioning evaporator coil and the outdoor compressor and condenser unit.
+The lines carry refrigerant and any cracks or rust could cause leaks that will result in low cooling and costly costs for utility.

 Air Filter

-Change your air filter regularly to ensure that it is clean and improve the efficiency of your air conditioning system.
-The frequency of changing your air filter is contingent on the frequency you run the AC and how many pets are in the home, and how much dust gets accumulated.
-A typical air filter lasts for about two weeks or a month during the cool season.
+Change your air filter frequently to ensure it is clean and improve the performance of your air conditioning system.
+The frequency of changing your air filter will depend on how often you use the AC, how many pets reside living in your home and how much dust accumulates.
+In general, a standard air filter will last for around two months or two weeks during the cooling season.

 Condensate Drain Line

-If the line that drains condensation is clogged with algae, mold, snails, or bugs, it can’t flush away the water that’s collected by your evaporator coil during cooling.
-This can result in flooding in your basement, water damage to your home, and mold and mildew growth.
-The float switch near your indoor coil will shut off the system if it detects a blocked drain line.
+If the line that drains condensation is clogged with mold, algae, snails, or bugs the line won’t flush out the water that is collected by your evaporator coil in cooling.
+This can result in a flood-prone home, water damage, and the development of mildew and mold.
+In order to prevent this, the float switch located near your indoor evaporator coil will stop the system when it determines that the drain line is blocked.